bobjflong/Browl.js/readme.md

 &lt;script src="browl.js"&gt;&lt;/script&gt;
 </pre>

-Of course ou can also create browls dynamically (as in the demo) by writing something similar to:
+Of course you can also create browls dynamically (as in the demo) by writing something similar to:

 <pre>
 var elem = document.createElement('div');